mathias21/KtorEasy/README.md

 To achieve this, I'm using Koin as a dependency injection framework. https://insert-koin.io/

+Also, to make each layer testable, Controllers and APIs should always implement an interface that will be injected where they are used, instead of the implemented type.

 ### Application.kt
 File to define Java app main method, Koin setup and configuration initialisation.